valiantlynx/htmx-chat/README.md

 You can try out a live demo of the chat app [here](https://valiantlynx.github.io/htmx-chat/).

+## Progress

+i've been able to show the images returned from pocketbase(as json) into the chat and looks good. im still looking for a way to post chats fully htmx as well.

 ## Installation

 1. Clone this repository to your local machine: